ryangwilson/ryangwilson.github.io/index.md

 permalink: /
 meta: Ryan Wilson is an experienced, trustworthy Product Designer.
 If you are looking for someone to improve the user experience of your product, let me introduce you to Ryan.
 subtitle: Product Designer, Graphic Designer, Leader
-card-content: Ryan is a Product Designer working for Bitovi.
-For over twenty years Ryan has been creating products with the user in mind.
-His passions are in the User Experience Process - research, understanding the user, developing product requirements, creating mockups and building prototypes, and iterating through documentation.
-He aims to understand and empathize with the needs, wants, and limitations of end-users to help create a better experience for that end-user.
+card-content: For over twenty years, I’ve been dedicated to creating products with the user in mind.
+As a Product Designer at Bitovi, as well as throughout my career, I’ve seen how approaching projects with understanding and empathy results in a better experience for the user.
+My passion is the process of understanding and refining the User Experience of a product - research, defining the user, developing product requirements, creating wireframes, mockups, and building prototypes, and iterating through documentation.
 main-title-01: Featured Work
 main-title-02: References
-content-02: One of the most important things that clients are looking for is trustworthyness.
-"Can this person know what they are doing and can do the work that they are saying they can?".
-Ryan has found that the best way to show ability and trust is through the voices of people he has worked with in the past.
+content-02: I’m proud of the successful relationships I’ve built throughout my career by being trustworthy, goal-oriented, and easy to work with.
+Here are a few things some people I’ve worked with have said -
 main-title-03: Articles, Papers, & Other Musings
 content-03: Ryan enjoys writing about things that interest him; user experience, graphic design, animation, etc.
 ---